aspnet/SignalR/specs/TransportProtocols.md

 This transport requires that a connection be established using the `[endpoint-base]/negotiate` end point.

-The HTTP POST request is made to the URL `[endpoint-base]/send`.
+The HTTP POST request is made to the URL `[endpoint-base]`.
 The **mandatory** `connectionId` query string value is used to identify the connection to send to.
 If there is no `connectionId` query string value, a `400 Bad Request` response is returned.
 The content consists of frames in the same format as the Long Polling transport.
 It is up to the client which of the Text or Binary protocol they use, and the server is able to detect which they use either via the `Content-Type` (see the Long Polling transport section) or via the first byte (`T` for the Text-based protocol, `B` for the binary protocol).
 Upon receipt of the **entire** request, the server will process and deliver all the messages, responding with `202 Accepted` if all the messages are successfully processed.
-If a client makes another request to `/send` while an existing one is outstanding, the new request is immediately terminated by the server with the `409 Conflict` status code.
+If a client makes another request to `/` while an existing one is outstanding, the new request is immediately terminated by the server with the `409 Conflict` status code.

 If the client transmits a `Close` or `Error` frame, the server will ignore and discard any frames following that frame and immediately return `202 Accepted`.
 Any further attempts to send to that connection will receive a `404 Not Found` response, as the connection will have been terminated.